domdicarlo/Noah-Nomad-Website/where_is_noah/readme.md

 This showcases my ability to manipulate javascript arrays (as there is a lot of that going on here), as well as develop scaling algorithms so that different countries of all shapes and sizes can fit nicely on a page whether on mobile or web.

+## What could be improved

+Instead of using scaling algorithms, I think it would have been much easier and more standard to use css.
+I was quite new to web development when I did this project, so my implementation method reflects my inexperience.
+It was still cool to program the project in this way.

 ## Miscellaneous

 I have done some hard editing of the geoJSON file at times, so if you want to do something like this for yourself, make sure to use my geoJSON.